barjac/remove-old-kernels/TRANSLATIONS.md

 In order to translate this program, you need the gettext package installed.
 If you have a github account, fork this repository.
-Go into the po folder locally and run 'msginit'.
+Go into the po folder locally and run 'msginit --no-wrap'.
 This should produce a 'LL.po' file, where 'LL' is the configured language your system is running.
 Use a po file editor, such as Poedit or Lokalize, and translate the 'msgid' strings on the 'msgstr' lines inside the quotes.
 You can then create a 'pull request' following github instructions.